opensourcesec/Forager/README.md

 The Forager
 ============

-Threat Intelligence hunter-gatherer: Fetches intel from various open-source feeds and formats them into new-line separated files for each feed.
-Also provides functionality to search through gathered indicators efficiently.
+Threat Intelligence hunter-gatherer CLI tool: Provides searching, fetching, extracting, and storage of domain and IP indicators which can then be taken from the new-line formatted files and input into security devices or other tools as watchlists.

 NOTE:
 The script creates a file for malicious IP addresses and a file for malicious domains for EACH feed in feeds.py, and then places them in a folder entitled "intel"